filebrowser/filebrowser/README.md

 > [!WARNING]
 >
 > **File Browser is archived on 2026-09-01**.
-The last planned release, [v2.63.22](https://github.com/filebrowser/filebrowser/releases/tag/v2.63.22), has already shipped.
+The last planned release has already shipped.
 There will be no further releases, bug fixes, or security fixes.

 <p align="center">
   <img src="./branding/banner.png" width="550"/>